-FedSquare is Melbourne's most prominent meeting place and a unique cultural precinct which brings together a creative mix of attractions, museums and galleries, and the finest of dining with its many restaurants, cafes and bars.
+FedSquare is Melbourne's favourite meeting place as well as a unique cultural precinct which brings together a creative mix of attractions, museums and galleries with its many restaurants, cafes and bars.

 There is so much to see and do at Fed Square:

 Fed Square is one of Melbourne's most iconic landmarks.
 Last year we welcomed over 10 million visitors from across Melbourne, around Australia and from all over the world.
 A home for Melbourne's public gatherings, festivals, sport and cultural events, we are the city's town square.

 You would certainly have seen a lot going on around the square recently, including the redevelopment of ACMI, the ongoing transformation of the Melbourne Arts Precinct and the underground construction of the brand-new Town Hall Station, part of the Metro Rail Tunnel development.

 To ensure Fed Square continues to grow as an innovative and exciting place for all visitors while enhancing our visitor experience, the Victorian Government is leading a review to focus on why you visit Fed Square and how we can improve your experience as Melbourne's meeting place.

 As part of the review, we need your feedback!
 Tell us what brings you to Fed Square, what you love about Fed Square and how we can improve.